Christian-Gennari/fullstack-booking-system/GUIDE.md

 **Analogy:** The Bouncer
 Middleware stands at the door of your routes.
 It checks every request _before_ it reaches the Controller.

-- Decodes the `Authorization: Basic ...` header.
+- Extracts the `Authorization: Bearer <token>` header.
+- Validates the token against the sessions table (checks if it exists and hasn't expired).
-- Verifies the email and password against the database for **every single request**.
+- Retrieves the user from the database and attaches them to `req.user`.
 - Rejects unauthorized users with a `401 Unauthorized`.

 ### `src/utils/` 🧰